Non-Exact Symplectic Cobordisms Between Contact 3-Manifolds: Introduction

+for the exact case.\footnote{The reason to single out connected cobordisms is that technically, every closed contact $3$-manifold $(M,\xi)$ is symplectically cobordant to the standard contact $3$-sphere $(S^3,\xi_0)$, namely via the disjoint union of a symplectic cap for $(M,\xi)$ with a symplectic filling of $(S^3,\xi_0)$.
+We will see however that if the cobordism is required to be connected, then the question of when $(M,\xi) \cob (S^3,\xi_0)$ becomes an interesting one, cf.~Theorems~\ref{thm:toS3}, \ref{thm:planar} and~\ref{thm:nonpositive}.}

 When $\dim W = 4$, it is also interesting to consider a much weaker notion: without assuming that $\omega$ is exact near $\p W$, we call $(W,\omega)$ a \defin{weak symplectic cobordism} from $(M_-,\xi_-)$ to $(M_+,\xi_+)$ if $\xi_\pm$ are any two positive co-oriented (and hence also oriented) contact structures such that $\omega|_{\xi_\pm} > 0$.
 We then say that $\omega$ \defin{dominates} the contact structures on both boundary components.
+In order to distinguish strong symplectic cobordisms from this weaker notion, we will sometimes refer to convex/concave boundary components of strong cobordisms as \emph{strongly} convex/concave.

-It is a standard fact that strong symplectic cobordisms can always be glued together along contactomorphic boundary components, thus the relations $\cob$ and $\ecob$ define preorders on the contact category, i.e.~they are reflexive and transitive.
+It is a standard fact that strong or exact symplectic cobordisms can always be glued together along contactomorphic boundary components, thus the relations $\cob$ and $\ecob$ define preorders on the category of closed and connected contact manifolds, i.e.~they are reflexive and transitive.
 They are neither symmetric nor antisymmetric, as is clear from some simple examples that we shall recall in a moment.
-Regarding the empty set as a trivial example of a contact manifold, we say that $(M,\xi)$ is \defin{strongly} (or \defin{exactly}) \defin{fillable} if $\emptyset \cob (M,\xi)$ (or $\emptyset \ecob (M,\xi)$ respectively).
-A $3$-dimensional contact manifold $(M,\xi)$ is likewise \defin{weakly fillable} if there is a weak symplectic cobordism from $\emptyset$ to $(M,\xi)$.
+Regarding the empty set as a trivial example of a contact manifold, we say that $(M,\xi)$ is \defin{weakly}/\defin{strongly}/\defin{exactly} \defin{fillable} if there exists a weak/strong/exact symplectic cobordism from $\emptyset$ to $(M,\xi)$.
 For example, the tight $3$-sphere $(S^3,\xi_0)$ is exactly fillable, as it is the convex boundary of the unit $4$-ball with its standard symplectic structure.
 There are many known examples of contact $3$-manifolds that are not fillable by these various definitions: the original such result, that the so-called \emph{overtwisted} contact manifolds are not weakly fillable, was proved by Gromov \cite{Gromov} and Eliashberg \cite{Eliashberg:overtwisted}.
-In contrast, Etnyre and Honda \cite{EtnyreHonda:cobordisms} showed that every contact $3$-manifold admits a \defin{symplectic cap}, meaning it satisfies $(M,\xi) \cob \emptyset$, although $(M,\xi) \ecob \emptyset$ is never true (due to Stokes' theorem).
+In contrast, Etnyre and Honda \cite{EtnyreHonda:cobordisms} showed that every contact $3$-manifold admits a \defin{symplectic cap}, meaning it is strongly cobordant to~$\emptyset$ (though never exactly, due to Stokes' theorem).